Our Best Make-Ahead Tips for Your Easiest Thanksgiving Yet

 Cranberry sauce is another thing that can be made completely ahead of time.
 Since it contains a lot of sugar, it’s essentially a quick jam that can be frozen or kept in the refrigerator for a while.
 They’ll be no change in consistency by making it ahead, and the taste actually benefits from letting the flavors mix and mingle.
 If frozen, just thaw it in the fridge overnight.

-Get the recipe: Spiced Cranberry Sauce
+Get a recipe: Spiced Cranberry Sauce

 5. Stuffing: Bake the Bread, Toast the Nuts